ttttian/python-latin1-to-utf8/README.md

 # python-latin1-to-utf8

-Convert erroneous Latin-1 characters to UTF-8 characters
+Convert erroneous Latin-1 characters to UTF-8 characters.

+[Here] (http://www.i18nqa.com/debug/utf8-debug.html) is a thorough description and explanation of the encoding problem.